manzuz/serviceMixPOC/README.md

         C:\apache-servicemix-6.1.1\ftp\incoming\edi

-7. Download [this file][1] in a temporary folder (C:\tmp in our example) and add the smooks feature to ServiceMix by running this command in Karaf console:

-        feature:repo-add file:C:/tmp/features.xml

-8. Install the smooks feature by running this command in Karaf console:

-        feature:install smooks

-9. Build and deploy the demo application archive (.kar) via maven by launching the following commands in your windows shell (*you can do the same thing inside eclipse if you didn't skip the step 4*):
+7. Build and deploy the demo application archive (.kar) via maven by launching the following commands in your windows shell (*you can do the same thing inside eclipse if you didn't skip the step 4*):

         cd <your-git-repositories-root-folder>/serviceMix/demo-parent
         mvn clean install